chmurson/change-case-object/README.md

 MIT

 ## Changelog
-2.0.0 Object values are no longer being transformed by default 1.1.1 Stricter checking for code guideline
+2.1.0 String values of are no longer being transformed 2.0.0 Object values are no longer being transformed by default 1.1.1 Stricter checking for code guideline
 1.1.0 Add support for arrays and primitives